ykoblick/Shabbat-Faq/faq.md

 ### Account:

-1. I logged in to Shabbat.com with Facebook and cannot login to my account
+1. I logged in to Shabbat.com with Facebook and now cannot login to my account.

     * Navigate to <a href='http://www.shabbat.com/forgot'>reset password</a>.
       There you can recover a temporary password that you can login with.
 You retrieve it by entering